 A dog makes all of its choices based upon the value of the reward it anticipates as a result of that choice.
 If the behavior is rewarding, the likelihood of choosing that behavior is increased.
 If the behavior is “not” rewarding, the likelihood of a dog choosing that behavior is significantly decreased.
 We reward the behaviors we want with lots of praise & high quality treats.

-- Get your dog’s attention and show her that you have a high-quality treat in your hand.
+- Get your dog’s attention and show them that you have a high-quality treat in your hand.

 - Move the treat from in front of their face down to the ground.
 Then hold the treat in front of the dog covered with your hand.